Inventor Start® Kit – It’s where Inventors Start™

-If you’re an aspiring inventor looking for invention help, having a free invention kit can help provide a fast track to taking your new inventions from the invention ideas phase forward, from one phase of your invention to the next, likely saving you time and countless dollars in professional services fees.
+If you’re an aspiring inventor looking for invention help, having a free invention kit can help provide a fast track to taking your new idea from the idea phase forward, from one phase of your new idea to the next, likely saving you time and countless dollars in professional service fees.

-This is especially true if you’re a “do it yourself” inventor, as these downloads of invention information provide detailed “how to” instructions for those wishing to handle initial invention ideas due diligence on their own.
+This is especially true if you’re a “do it yourself” inventor, as these downloads of invention information provide detailed “how to” instructions and inventor help for those wishing to handle initial review, research, and evaluation on their own.